Oey Kim Tiang: Early life

-Oey was born in Bekasi, Dutch East Indies, on 9 February 1903.
+Oey was born in Bekasi, Dutch East Indies (now Indonesia), on 9 February 1903.
 His father, Oey Kee Hok, the supervisor at a coconut plantation, was descended from a Chinese family that had migrated to the Indies five generations previously.
 Oey's mother died when he was young, likely around the time he was three years old, when his twin brother Oey Kim Siang passed.
 Consequently, Oey was often left with neighbours while his father was working.

 The Oey family lived in Tangerang, and Oey was enrolled in a school run by the Tiong Hoa Hwe Koan.
 Instruction was completed in the Zhangzhou dialects of Hokkien, as most of the local Chinese community traced their roots to the Fujian region of southern China.
 Among the subjects he learned was the history of China.
 Oey enrolled relatively late in life, and only completed his junior high school at the age of twenty.
 At the urging of his classmate, Ong Kim Tiat, Oey entered the workforce rather than continue his studies.